DS-100/DS-100.github.io/sp17/syllabus.md

 {% include syllabus_entry dates=dates %}
 ### The Data Science Lifecycle [Gonzalez]
-In this lecture we introduce the data-science lifecycle and explore each stage by analyzing tweets from the 2016 presidential election.
+In this lecture we introduce the data-science life-cycle and explore each stage by analyzing tweets from the 2016 presidential election.

 ##### Lecture Notes
 * Slides ([pptx](https://drive.google.com/open?id=0Bze55lezLJhIUHpPMV92ek9JNkE),